cancerberoSgx/suitecommerce-types/README.md

-monorepo containing suitecommerce types for different areas.
+TypeScript for SuiteCommerce.
+Typings and developer tools.

-All these are just types, so feel free to import them and transpile to any target since there are no utilities here / just types
+Right now a WIP monorepo containing suitecommerce (TypeScript) types (sc-types-* packages) and developer tools to write extensions/modules in typescript (ts-devtools)